jonbrouse/elk/README.md

     docker-compose up -d

 Docker Compose creates an Nginx proxy container that is linked to the Kibana container.
 You can connect to it on port 80 of your host.
-You will need to send an event before we can configure the indices.
+You will need to send an event before we can "Configure an index pattern."

 The default Logstash configuration creates a TCP input that listens on port 24642.
 You can manually send events to Logstash by issuing the following: